Dried Guajillo Pepper pods with one broken-open pepper showing seeds

 The dried pods are long and tapered, typically 4–6 inches, with a smooth, brick-red to deep burgundy skin.
 When rehydrated, the flesh softens into a silky paste with a flavor profile that hits tangy first, then sweet-fruity, then a mild burn that lingers.
 Some describe notes of cranberry or green tea in the finish.

-Guajillo belongs to C. annuum, the same botanical family as bell peppers, jalapeños, and hundreds of other varieties.
-That species connection explains the guajillo's relatively approachable heat — C. annuum rarely produces extreme capsaicin loads.
+Guajillo belongs to the C. annuum pepper species, the same botanical family as bell peppers, jalapeños, and hundreds of other varieties.
+That species connection explains the guajillo's relatively approachable heat - C. annuum rarely produces extreme capsaicin loads.
 What it lacks in firepower, it more than compensates for in flavor depth.

 History & Origin of Guajillo Pepper